White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.
+- In five games as the favorite over the last 10 matchups, the White Sox have a record of 3-2.

-- In their last 10 games with a total, the White Sox and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to hitting the over, the White Sox and their opponents are 4-5-1 in their last 10 games with a total.

-- There has not been a spread set for any of the White Sox's last 10 games.
+- Sportsbooks have not set a spread for any of the White Sox's last 10 games.

 White Sox Betting Records & Stats

-- The White Sox have won seven of the 13 games they were the moneyline favorite this season (53.8%).
+- The White Sox have put together an 8-6 record in games they were listed as the moneyline favorite (winning 57.1% of those games).

+- Chicago has gone 2-2 (winning 50% of its games) when playing as moneyline favorites of -145 or shorter.

+- The implied moneyline probablility for this matchup gives the White Sox a 59.2% chance to win.

-- The White Sox have not had a spread set for an outing this season.
+- The White Sox have not had a spread set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.